NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS STS.md

 - SessionToken: Unique token which must be passed with all requests

 When the temporary credentials expire, another sts:AssumeRole* call will be required in order to get new temporary credentials.

+## Revoking Temporary Credentials
+The credentails that are created by STS will be set to expire after a specified date and time as mentioned.
+However, if the account is compromised and we need the credentails to become invalidated immediately we have to get creative. **This is beacuse there is no option to manually invalidate the session. **

+What we can do is change the permissions of the policy attached to the compromised session to deny access to resources.
+This will essentially make the stolen assumed-role useless, despite the session still being active till the expiration date/time.

+Unfortunately this will impact any user that is assuming that role, and as roles are meant to be used by multiple users, this could cause productivity loss.
+In order to get around this, we can create a conditional inline policy to deny any sessions older than a specific date.
+This essentially forces a new session to be created for users.